 Bit Name Meaning 5 decrypt SET (1): In a command, this setting indicates that the first parameter in the command is symmetrically encrypted using the parameter encryption scheme described in TPM 2.0 Part 1.
 The TPM will decrypt the parameter after performing any HMAC computations and before unmarshaling the parameter.
 In a response, the attribute is copied from the request but has no effect on the response.
 CLEAR (0): Session not used for encryption.
 For a password authorization, this attribute will be CLEAR in both the command and response.
-This attribute may only be SET in one session per command.
 This attribute may be SET in a session that is not associated with a command handle.
 Such a session is provided for purposes of encrypting a parameter and not for authorization.
 This attribute may be SET in combination with any other session attributes.
-This attribute may only be SET if the first parameter of the command is a sized buffer (TPM2B).
 6 encrypt SET (1): In a command, this setting indicates that the TPM should use this session to encrypt the first parameter in the response.
 In a response, it indicates that the attribute was set in the command and that the TPM used the session to encrypt the first parameter in the response using the parameter encryption scheme described in TPM 2.0 Part 1.
 CLEAR (0): Session not used for encryption.
 For a password authorization, this attribute will be CLEAR in both the command and response.
-This attribute may only be SET in one session per command.
 This attribute may be SET in a session that is not associated with a command handle.
 Such a session is provided for purposes of encrypting a parameter and not for authorization.
-This attribute may only be SET if the first parameter of a response is a sized buffer (TPM2B).
 7 audit SET (1): In a command or response, this setting indicates that the session is for audit and that auditExclusive and auditReset have meaning.
 This session may also be used for authorization, encryption, or decryption.
 The encrypted and encrypt fields may be SET or CLEAR.
 CLEAR (0): Session is not used for audit.
-This attribute may only be SET in one session per command or response.
 If SET in the command, then this attribute will be SET in the response.

-8.5 TPMA\LOCALITY (Locality Attribute)
+8.5 TPMA LOCALITY

-In a TPMS\CREATION\DATA structure, this structure is used to indicate the locality of the command that created the object.
+In a TPMS\CREATION\DATA structure, the Table 35 locality attribute structure is used to indicate the locality of the command that created the object.
 No more than one of the locality attributes shall be set in the creation data.

-When used in TPM2\PolicyLocality(), this structure indicates which localities are approved by the policy.
+When used in TPM2 PolicyLocality(), this structure indicates which localities are approved by the policy.
 When a policy is started, all localities are allowed.
-If TPM2\PolicyLocality() is executed, it indicates that the command may only be executed at specific localities.
+If TPM2 PolicyLocality() is executed, it indicates that the command may only be executed at specific localities.
 More than one locality may be selected.

-- EXAMPLE 1 TPM\LOC\TWO would indicate that only locality 2 is authorized. - EXAMPLE 2 TPM\LOC\ONE + TPM\LOC\TWO would indicate that locality 1 or 2 is authorized. - EXAMPLE 3 TPM\LOC\FOUR + TPM\LOC\THREE would indicate that localities 3 or 4 are authorized. - EXAMPLE 4 A value of 2116 would represent a locality of 33. - NOTE Locality values of 5 through 31 are not selectable.
+- EXAMPLE 1 TPM\LOC\TWO would indicate that only locality 2 is authorized. - EXAMPLE 2 TPM\LOC\ONE + TPM\LOC\TWO would indicate that locality 1 or 2 is authorized. - TPM\LOC\FOUR + TPM\LOC\THREE would indicate that localities 3 or 4 are authorized.
+EXAMPLE 3 - EXAMPLE 4 A value of 2116 would represent a locality of 33. - NOTE Locality values of 5 through 31 are not selectable.

-If Extended is non-zero, then an extended locality is indicated and the TPMA\LOCALITY contains an integer value.
+If Extended is non-zero, then an extended locality is indicated and the TPMA LOCALITY contains an integer value.

-Table 33 - Definition of (UINT8) TPMA\LOCALITY Bits <IN/OUT>
+Table 35 - Definition of (UINT8) TPMA\LOCALITY Bits <IN/OUT>